mathspp/mathspp/pages/02.blog/personal-highlights-of-europython-2025/item.md

 But my personal favourite this year was a lightning talk that explored the issues with floating-point inaccuracies, and possible solutions, recited as a poem.
 What I find particularly amusing is how Nora, who was a first-time speaker, said she was very nervous but ended up giving such a memorable lightning talk.
+Nora's slides were beautifully illustrated with her main character, Pinocchia, and a handful of animations that played perfectly in sink with the verses that Nora was reciting.

 ## A tutorial, a talk, and two keynotes